Adaptation (film): Accolades

-In a 2006 survey, the Writers Guild of America named Adaptation the 77th best movie screenplay ever written.
+In a 2006 survey, the Writers Guild of America (WGA) named Adaptation the 77th best movie screenplay ever written.
+In 2021, the WGA ranked the screenplay 11th in its 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, the film ranked 27th on The New York Timess list "The 100 Best Movies of the 21st Century" and was one of the films voted for in the "Readers' Choice" edition of the list, finishing at number 135.

 Response from Susan Orlean

 Having been sent the screenplay for approval, Orlean strongly opposed the making of the film; she ended up reluctantly approving its production and was ultimately very impressed by the result.
 In 2012, she said, "[reading the screenplay] was a complete shock.
 My first reaction was 'Absolutely not!'
 They had to get my permission and I just said: 'No!
 Are you kidding?
 This is going to ruin my career!'
 Very wisely, they didn't really pressure me.
 They told me that everybody else had agreed and I somehow got emboldened.
 It was certainly scary to see the movie for the first time.
 It took a while for me to get over the idea that I had been insane to agree to it, but I love the movie now."

 Orlean called Streep's portrayal of her "one of my favorite performances by her" and appreciated that her performance was based not on the real Orlean but on how Streep imagined Orlean based on The Orchid Thief.
 Despite the film's fictional parts, Orlean praised its fidelity to the book's spirit: "What I admire the most is that it's very true to the book's themes of life and obsession, and there are also insights into things which are much more subtle in the book about longing, and about disappointment."